If Trust Is The Glue Of A Network. . .

 - Penalize you for being authentic & speaking your truth.

-In other words, having earned relational trust from you means that I will treat you with respect for your dignity and basic human compassion, and make space for your voice – regardless of the differences between us.
+In other words, to earn relational trust from you means that I must treat you with respect for your dignity and basic human compassion, and make space for your voice - regardless of the differences between us.

 Functional trust relates to how we get things done together - it means you can count on me to: